| Age

 readers to draw inspiration from your stories by introducing

-the simple and valuable facts of life, good morals and character
+simple and valuable facts of life, good morals and character

 traits.
 Kids learn a lot from what they read.
 Hence, help them